tomer8007/kik-bot-api-unofficial/README.md

 Please replace "your_kik_username" and "your_kik_password" with your actual Kik username and password.

 You can run this example by running `python3 examples/simple_echo_bot.py`.
 Visit the [examples](examples) directory for more examples.

+## Features ##
+With the Kik Bot API, you can:

+- Log in with kik username and password, retrieve user information (such as email, name, etc).
+- Fetch chat partners information
+- Send text messages to users/groups and listen for incoming messages
+- Send and receive 'is-typing' status
+- Send and receive read receipts
+- Fetch group information (name, participants, etc.)
+- Fetch past message history
+- Administer groups (add, remove or ban members, etc)
+- Search for groups and join them (experimental feature)
+- Receive media content: camera, gallery, stickers
+- Add a kik user as a friend
+- Send images (including GIFs, using a [Tenor](https://developers.google.com/tenor/guides/quickstart) API key)

+Sending videos or recordings is not supported yet.

 ## Captcha Solving ##
 Once the bot starts running, you might see a message like this: